Allium/WithoutHeadOrFoot/_posts/2016-07-02-Genetically-Engineered-Straw.md

 		<p>
 		<br>
 		</p>
 		One of the things we can really thank Greenpeace for is dragging issues out into the open.
-Centralised power often benefits from  public invisibility (e.g. who has heard of Serco?) &ndash; it's much easier to operate if your activities won't be questioned, criticised or regulated, and a good way to achieve that is if nobody knows you exist.
+Centralised power often benefits from  public invisibility (e.g. who has heard of McKesson or Serco?) &ndash; it's much easier to operate if your activities won't be questioned, criticised or regulated, and a good way to achieve that is if nobody knows you exist.
 I reckon Greenpeace does a fine job of refusing them that luxury.
 		</p>
 	</div>
 </div>
 <!-- ---------------------------------------------------------------------- -->

-I don't mean to suggest that commercial interests necessarily preclude work for the good of the public and humanity at large; but merely that we must be wary of the sophisticated craft of public image and spin.
+I don't mean to suggest that commercial interests necessarily preclude work which benefits common people; but merely that we must be wary of the sophisticated craft of public image and spin.

 Take Golden Rice, whose humanitarian credentials have been enthusiastically touted for years, but which has to date witnessed no substantial deployment.
-Nor is there convincing evidence that it is a cost-effective &ndash; or even actually effective &ndash; means of mitigating VAD in at-risk populations.
+Nor is there convincing evidence that it is a cost-effective &ndash; or even just effective &ndash; means of mitigating VAD in at-risk populations.

-It's a similar story for the other GM crops with traits like drought or salt tolerance, which are allegedly there to help poor farmers.
+It's a similar story for other GM crops with traits like drought or salt tolerance, which have ostensibly been developed to help poor farmers.
 They comprise a high percentage of agritech public relations content, a near-zero percentage of research investment, and a zero percentage of seed sales.

 <!-- ====================================================================== -->

 ### The Successes of GM Crops

-So what *is* GM technology good for, if not improving nutrition or helping farmers cope with adverse local conditions?
-Looking at the portfolio of crops available on the market, the simple answer is agricultural industrialisation &ndash; promoting conglomeration and commercialisation of farms, and allowing them to be run by fewer people.
+So what *is* GM technology good for, if not improving nutrition or softening the blows of adverse local conditions?
+Looking at the portfolio of crops available on the market, we must conclude that the simple answer is *agricultural industrialisation* &ndash; promoting conglomeration and commercialisation of farms, and allowing them to be run by fewer people.

 For example, the majority of GM crops under cultivation are engineered to be resistant to a broad-spectrum weedkiller/herbicide called glyphosate (a ban of which was recently suspended by the EU).
-The thinking is that once a farmer has bought GM seeds, they can also buy that company's glyphosate preparation (e.g. Monsanto's RoundUp) and apply it to their fields in quantities that would damage or kill non-GM varieties of the crop.
+The thinking is that once a farmer or farm manager has bought GM seeds, they can also buy that company's glyphosate preparation (e.g. Monsanto's RoundUp) and apply it to their fields in quantities that would damage or kill non-GM varieties of the crop.

-The resulting generous and mechanised use of these chemicals, and the concomitant devotion of large tracts to a single variety of crop (monoculture), is unfortunately known to destroy local ecosystems and contaminates bodies of water (both over and under ground).
+The resulting generous and mechanised use of these chemicals, and the concomitant devotion of large tracts to a single variety of crop (monoculture), is known to damage local ecosystems and contaminate bodies of water (both over and under ground).
 Repeated use may reduce the capacity of non-GM crops to grow on the field, locking farmers into a cycle of loyalty to certain GM products.

 Herbicides like glyphosate have further been found to negatively disrupt soil microbiology, poison nitrogen fixing bacteria, promote colonisation by fungal pathogens and undermine crops' natural disease immunity.
 And all these negative effects demand the application of yet more chemicals like artificial fertilisers and pesticides, placing yet more stresses on soil ecology.
 (Agritech companies still claims that GM crops reduce herbicide use; this is both ludicrous and demonstrably untrue.)

-Yet even this uncomfortable arrangement can't last: the list of weeds which have developed resistance to glyphosate is long and growing.
+Yet even this uncomfortable arrangement might not last: the list of weeds which have developed resistance to glyphosate is long and growing.
 Farmers resorting to other, more potent herbicides then exacerbates the environmental degradations just discussed.
 Moreover, the unintended (though entirely foreseeable) emergence of battle-hardened, resistant weeds pose severe threat to conventionally-bred crops (which cannot be doused in herbicide), and even to wild ecosystems.

 So, say I am a struggling farmer who needs to increase productivity and adopts GM crops.
-There'll probably be a period of higher, less variable yield after the transition, which is great; but in a matter of years the benefits begin to disappear, until I am once more a struggling farmer &ndash; except now my crop diversity, farm labour, autonomy, and soil health have all been sacrificed, my weedkillers are more toxic, I've trashed the surrounding environment, and my neighbours are all dealing with herbicide-resistant weeds.
+There'll probably be a period of higher and less variable yield after the transition, which is great.
+But even in a matter of years the benefits can begin to disappear, until I am once more a struggling farmer &ndash; except now my crop diversity, farm labour, autonomy, and soil health have all been sacrificed, my weedkillers are more toxic, I've trashed the surrounding environment, and my neighbours are all dealing with herbicide-resistant weeds.

 <!-- ---------------------------------------------------------------------- -->
 <div class="expanding_section">